voostindie/vincents-productivity-suite-for-alfred/README.md

 - `path`: the path to the picture to use as desktop wallpaper.
 If not specified, the default will be used (see above).

 Unfortunately this plugin works only on the desktop (space) that's currently being shown.
 If you have multiple desktops, you'll probably end up with different wallpapers.
-Since I use mostly one desktop at a time, I haven't come around to fixing this.
+I haven't yet found a way to fix this.

 ## Change the focus in OmniFocus